-We sat down with Joelle Rozek, recent MBA grad from Pepperdine University in Los Angeles and TASER Self-Defense intern (now full-time Business Analyst!), and her mom Jeanne to learn more about their journeys with self-defense and how TASER products fit into their lifestyle.
+We sat down with Joelle Rozek, recent MBA grad from Pepperdine University in Los Angeles and Business Analyst on the TASER Self-Defense team, and her mom Jeanne to learn more about their journeys with self-defense and how TASER products fit into their lifestyle.

 Movies and TV shows have taught us that tucking your device straight into a pocket or waistband is the cool way to carry.
 It may look cool, but safety experts will tell you that, like many things in Hollywood, you should ignore the cool way to do something and use the safe way instead.

 COVID-19 has upended all of our lives in some way or another.
 Shelter-in-place orders have created a lot of uncertainty, and being homebound is throwing a lot of old routines out the window.

 But while today’s “new normal” looks a lot different than it did a few months ago, one thing hasn’t changed: the need to keep you and your family safe and healthy.
 And even though you’re stuck at home, there are plenty of things you can do to put a new spin on old habits and be prepared for when the world opens up once more.

 April is Sexual Assault Awareness Month, but here at TASER Self-Defense, we urge everyone to be prepared no matter the time of year.
 Stay strong, think ahead and educate others on how to prevent violence.

 Have you been in a situation that felt uncomfortable?
 Join the conversation, encourage others to be prepared, and share your story with us on Instagram or Facebook for a chance to win a StrikeLight device.